jeremyButtler/freezeTB/README.md

 I include a minimap2.exe compiled binary in winBin.
   So, you do not need this.
 However, here are the steps if you want a more recent version of minimap2.
-If your computers CPU is an ARM (snap dragon) you will need to compile minimap2 from source.
+If your computer's CPU is an ARM CPU, such as a snap dragon CPU, you will need to compile minimap2 from source.

 First install Cygwin using the setup-x86_64.exe (is a link):